-Supply Chain Management (Dip)Back
+Supply Chain Management (Cert/Dip)Back

 Supply Chain Management encompasses all the activities associated with a given product, from the raw materials stage to the final consumer.
 Effective SCM requires a detailed understanding of processing issues, and also of supply chain structures, supply and demand variability, information systems, purchasing, production scheduling, inventory management, process design and customer services.
 The purpose of the Certificate/Diploma in Supply Chain Management is to provide personnel across a range of organisational functions with a holistic understanding of the dynamics of supply chains and to enhance their ability to continually improve supply chain performance.
 This course runs over two academic years; students can exit after Year 1 with a Certificate qualification or progress to Year 2 for a Diploma qualification.
 Year 1 includes three Lean SCM Green Belt modules.